-In this lesson you will learn 7 easy steps on how to put a reed on a saxophone mouthpiece.
-On top of that you'll get my personal insights, tips and tricks to get you better results playing the saxophone.
+In this saxophone lesson you will learn how to put a reed on a saxophone mouthpiece.
+On top of that you'll get my personal insights and experience from 35 years of saxophone playing and teaching.
+These are tips and tricks that will help you get an overall better saxophone sound.

 Step 1: Assemble the mouthpiece and saxophone neck

 Start by removing the ligature from the mouthpiece.
 That's the round clamp with screws that goes around the saxophone mouthpiece.
 Simply loosen the screws a bit (do not remove) so that you remove the ligature.

 Next, assemble the saxophone neck and mouthpiece by pushing down the mouthpiece gently onto the cork and wiggling it from side to side.

 You should be able to do this with little resistance.
 However, if you find it hard to get the saxophone mouthpiece down on the neck you can apply cork grease (vaselin) to the cork on the neck to make it easier.

 The opening of you mouthpiece and the larger opening on the neck (not yet used) should be pointing in the same direction.
 (When you eventually put the saxophone together they will both be facing down.)

 Note from the saxophone teacher: The reason you want to put the neck and mouthpiece together before adding the reed is that the reed will easily slide out of position if you do not have the neck and mouthpiece already assembled.
 This is a common issue that many saxophone beginners encounter but, with this method, it will not be an issue anymore.

 Start by removing the reed from its plastic casing holding on to the thick part of the reed.